jharmison-redhat/disconnected-openshift-testbed/README.md

 - These are designed for use by the registry

+And finally, a set of IAM credentials which are adequate to install OpenShift are created.

 ### Example usage

 Reference the module from your own terraform, with an initialized AWS provider.
 An example terraform file might look like this: